avermaisi11/AWS-Development-Or-Automation/README.md

 # AWS-Development/Automation
-This repository contains my real time work which I has been done by me.
+This repository contains real time work which I has been done by me.

 Do not just blindly copy and use it for your own purpose.